Taungthaman Lake in Myanmar is being slowly polluted by waste from Mandalay Industrial Zone (Photo by Libby Hogan).

-Around 2009, Eastern Mining Company (EMC) signed a contract Mining Enterprise No. 2 (ME2), a Myanmar state-owned firm, to develop a tin mine in Tanintharyi Region.
-The mining facilities are located near to two tributaries of the Pauk Tine Stream.
-Since 2009, communities along this stream have seen severe impacts to their health and livelihoods due to environmental damages.
+Around 2009, Eastern Mining Company (EMC) signed a contract with Mining Enterprise No. 2 (ME2), a Myanmar state-owned firm, to develop a tin mine in Tanintharyi Region.
+The mining facilities are located near two tributaries of the Pauk Tine Stream.
+Since 2009, communities along this stream have seen severe impacts on their health and livelihoods due to environmental damages.
 Tailing ponds with waste from the mine have frequently flooded and continue to contaminate the tributaries of the Pauk Tine Stream.
-Flooding has become much more severe and frequent, streambeds lie empty in the dry season, groundwater, wells and streams are no longer usable for irrigation or bathing and livestock are dying off at an increased rate.
+Flooding has become much more severe and frequent that streambeds lie empty in the dry season, groundwater, wells, and streams are no longer usable for irrigation or bathing, and livestock is dying off at an increased rate.
 Since 2014, there have reportedly been no fish or crawfish in the stream.
 Lead levels in Pauk Tine Stream were 70 times the level recommended by the World Health Organization’s Drinking Water Standards.
-EMC has yet to carry out a full Environmental Impact Assessment or be required to acquire an Environmental Compliance Certificate, though in 2016, EMC was ordered to stop operations by the Tanintharyi Ministry of Natural Recourses and Environmental Conservation until the company could produced an Environmental Management Plan.
+EMC has yet to carry out a full Environmental Impact Assessment or be required to acquire an Environmental Compliance Certificate.
+However, in 2016, EMC was ordered to stop operations by the Tanintharyi Ministry of Natural Recourses and Environmental Conservation until the company could produced an Environmental Management Plan.

 Mandalay Industrial Zone